 The Parks and Recreation department receives funds from the State of Michigan and/or the Federal government for land acquisition and capital improvements at County parks.
 The revenue source can and does vary substantially from one year to the next depending on both the applications submitted and the ranking and availability of State funding for the projects.
-The 2011 budget includes a request for \$647,000 from the Environmental Protection Agency for the restoration of the Holland Country Club and a \$365,000 request to the State of Michigan for improvements at Olive Shores.
+The 2012 budget includes a \$300,000 request to the State of Michigan for the Ottawa Beach Waterfront Walkway.